vikashbhushan189/Personalized-Healthcare-Recommendations/README.md

 ## 🤝 Contribution

-This project was developed by [Your Name].
+This project was developed by Vikash Bhushan.

 ---